 Mary Jo Curtin, Board Director

-I have done extensive grief work for my own issues which includes the local Nevada County Grief Recovery Program.
-I attended a few “Death Cafe” events in Auburn before I returned to reside in Nevada County.
-I co-hosted one of the educational Zoom sessions of Full Circle of Living and Dying, In-Home After Death Care In April 2022.
+Mary Jo has done extensive grief work in her own personal life which included the local Nevada County Grief Recovery Program.
+She attended a few “Death Cafe” events in Auburn before returning to reside in Nevada County.
+She also co-hosted one of the educational Zoom sessions of Full Circle of Living and Dying, In-Home After Death Care In April 2022.